tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 * **Typos:** When manually entering data, users can enter typos.
 If gone unchecked, typos can corrupt data values.
 There is little that can be be done to get rid of typos, as it is often difficult to identify them.

 * **Human error:** Humans can copy and manipulate data incorrectly.
-For instance, someone might copy and paste data into the wrong Excel file.
-Or a Python function can incorrectly compute a data value.
+For instance, someone might copy and paste data into the wrong Excel file, or a Python function can incorrectly compute a data value.
 If these issues are not fixed, data quality issues will arise down the road.

 * **Poor data management:** Data is poorly managed when it is not cleaned or stored in an effective way.
 While not all data needs to be cleaned, industry standards and business rules should be consistently implemented to ensure the integrity of data.

-Discuss approaches for identifying data quality issues while you switch to Jupyter lab to live coding a few examples.
+Discuss approaches for identifying data quality issues while you switch to Jupyter lab to live code a few examples.

 * The first step in assessing data for quality issues is to evaluate a sample of the data visually.
 This allows programmers to identify obvious quality issues as well as any skewed rows (e.g., a customer address in a first name field).